andreicozma1/CS581-Algorithms-Project/README.md

 ## Monte-Carlo Agent

-The implementation of the epsilon-greedy Monte-Carlo agent for the [Cliff Walking](https://gymnasium.farama.org/environments/toy_text/cliff_walking/) toy environment as part of Gymnasium.
+The implementation of the Monte-Carlo agent for the [Cliff Walking](https://gymnasium.farama.org/environments/toy_text/cliff_walking/) toy environment.

+The agent starts with a randomly initialized epsilon-greedy policy, and uses the first-visit Monte-Carlo method to learn the optimal policy.

 ### Training